Escaping the Power of Rationality: Surrealism and the Uncanny

 - Sewer plate

 Big Echo ビックエコー is one of the largest Karaoke entertainment companies in Japan and yes, you are right: I went to one of them and sung! ... but most importantly, I went on my own and what is worst, I filmed the whole session in 3D.
-I have not watched it yet but I already feel total embarrasment when thinking about it.
-Needless to say I rather enjoyed it myself.
-Having said the above, singing alone is something humans often do (e.g. in the shower).
+I have not watched it yet but I already feel total embarrassment when thinking about it.
+Needless to say, that I rather enjoyed singing alone myself.
+Embarrassments aside, singing alone is something humans often do (e.g. in the shower).
 However, going to a karaoke room to sing alone is just another level.
 Some people may think that it is probably sick but many Japanese people do it, as they take karaoke practice very seriously.
+People will do things alone more and more (e.g. going to concerts, karaoke bars, travelling).
+I tend to think that these people are braver than the rest of us, who need the other to stay in our conform zones.

 Pictured above, a true moment of Sinatra's enlightment...!
 A dream-like research field experience in Japan!